-Compulsory insurance: Copter flights must be covered by a drones insurance.
+All copter flights must be covered by a drones insurance.

 It is not allowed to fly over persons, highways, railways, and animals with a drone.

 Drones in Luxembourg must have an integrated landing function (failsafe) in case of a technical defect or disconnection.
 An expanse (“working area box”) must be defined for each flight in which you will fly.
 The Working Area Box may not be accessible to the public.
 Geofencing must also ensure that your drone cannot leave the working area box.

 We have researched the listed drone regulations for Luxembourg to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Luxembourg!